andymac-2/milestoneMap/docs/Instructions.md

 **Comparison Controls**

-Comparisons allow you to show the differences (and movements) of milestones between 2 point sin time (snapshots).
+Comparisons allow you to show the differences (and movements) of milestones between 2 points in time (snapshots).
 E.g.compare "last month" to "now" or compare "last month" to "6 months ago".

 7. Take a snapshot of the current status.
 8. Delete a snapshot.